fastapi/sqlmodel/docs/databases.md

 <img alt="table relationships" src="/img/databases/relationships.svg">

 So, in the table for heroes, we use the `team_id` column to define a relationship to the *foreign* table for teams.
-Each value in the `team_id` column on the table with heroes will be the same value as the `id` column of one row in the table wiwth teams.
+Each value in the `team_id` column on the table with heroes will be the same value as the `id` column of one row in the table with teams.

 In the table for heroes we have a **primary key** that is the `id`.
 But we also have another column `team_id` that refers to a **key** in a **foreign** table.
 There's a technical term for that too, the `team_id` is a "**foreign key**".